nhab/Tutorials/book_pathOfLove.md

 There has been no pilgrimage, you have not searched.

-The Path of Love

-5

-Osho

-CHAPTER 1.
-LOVE IS THE MASTER KEY

 Of course then religion can only be just a label, and these labels become pathological.
 Why do they